idaholab/moose/modules/navier_stokes/doc/content/source/fvbcs/WCNSFVSwitchableInletVelocityBC.md

 values in the input.
 The intended use case for this boundary condition is to be receiving its value from a coupled application, using a [Receiver.md] postprocessor.

-The `enable` parameter is a boolean that is used to turn the boundary condition on/off.
+The `switch` parameter is a boolean that is used to turn the boundary condition on/off.
 The parameter is controllable during runtime and can be controlled via a `BoolFunctionControl`.

 The switch works as follows:

-- If `enable = true`: the boundary condition is applied as described above.
+- If `switch = true`: the boundary condition is applied as described above.

-- If `enable = false`: the boundary condition is not applied and a single sided extrapolation to the boundary is applied from internal extrapolation.
+- If `switch = false`: the boundary condition is not applied and a single sided extrapolation to the boundary is applied from internal extrapolation.
 The user can expect second order convergence.

 In both cases, the interpolated value at the face is contoled by `face_limiter`.